minatcchi/Super-Bridget-64/README.md

 This repo needs gcc in order to be able to build it.
 To install it, run `sudo apt install gcc-mips-linux-gnu`

-For more instructions and detailed information check out the HackerSM64 GitHub page https://github.com/HackerN64/HackerSM64
+For more instructions and detailed information on how to build check out the HackerSM64 GitHub page https://github.com/HackerN64/HackerSM64

+I'm interested in replacing the goddard head at the beginning too I have the art skills to 3d model a cute Bridget if someone wants to help let me know!